-While this may be true for some dogs, the reality is that if you have your dog properly crate trained, he can start to see his crate as somewhere he feels safe.
+While this may be true for some dogs, the reality is that if you have your dog properly crate trained, it will start to see its crate as somewhere it feels safe.

 But for this to happen, you’ll need to make sure that you’re doing everything right.

 What’s more, you’ll need to ensure that you have a crate that allows your dog to feel comfortable.
 Not one that’s going to make it feel trapped.

 It’s important to keep in mind that crate training isn’t inherently bad.
 That’s why it’s so important that you teach your dog how to be comfortable in a crate from an early age.

 As we’ll see, this has several benefits for your Yorkie in the long run.

 Before we get into how to crate train your Yorkshire Terrier, we want to go over a few of the most important benefits first.

 If you’re still not convinced that crate training is for you, consider the following information.

 If you haven’t crate trained your Yorkie, traveling may become unnecessarily difficult.
 From accidents to car sickness, your dog may make your travels much harder than they have to be.